|Graduate Studies Home||Your Steps to Success||GTA Guidelines|

 - Applicants whose native language is not English (see exceptions) should submit official scores from the Test of English as a Foreign Language (TOEFL).
 Specify the University of Minnesota, Duluth code 6873 when requesting that the scores be sent to the Graduate School.
 The operational standard for admission to the Graduate School is a score of at least 79 on the Internet based TOEFL with section scores of 21 on writing and 19 on reading (550 on the paper based TOEFL).

-- Applicants from foreign countries must submit an International Financial Certification Statement, as provided by the Graduate School.
+- Applicants from foreign countries must (after admission) submit an International Financial Certification Statement, as provided by the Graduate School here.

 For additional information on assistantships, fellowships and ways to fund graduate school, please see scholarships and financial aid.

-Deadlines: Students applying for financial aid should have all application materials submitted by February 15; late applications will be considered if resources are available.
+Deadlines: Students applying for financial aid should have all application materials submitted on or before February 15; late applications will be considered if resources are available.
 Hard deadline for applicants seeking to enroll during the Fall Semester is May 20.

 For initial enrollment in the Spring Semester, the deadline is November 1.
 There are usually a very limited number of GTA positions available in the spring.
 Therefore, application for financial aid should be submitted as soon as possible.
 Printable overview of dates and links (pdf).

 Information about admission deferral can be found here.
-Information about readmission to the graduate program after not being formally registered for some time or about a transfer from another UMD program can be found here.
-Notice that any graduate credits earned at UMD or any other institution expire after seven years.
-That means that you can only use the credit towards meeting the graduation requirements within seven years since you started a particular course.
+Information about readmission to the graduate program after not being formally registered for some time is here and the official policy is here, and about a transfer from another UMD program can be found here.
+Notice that any graduate credits earned at UMD or any other institution expire after seven years (or after five years if you started your study in 2013 or later).
+That means that you can only use the credit towards meeting the graduation requirements within seven (or five) years since you started a particular course.

 Additional useful information for international student can be found at International Student Services web.